 Below are list of resources available for you and your family, according to your particular health care needs.
-You can always speak with an AgeWell New York Care Manager or Navigator at 866-586-8044 to help you access the resources you need.
+You can always speak with an AgeWell New York Care Manager or Wellness Coach at 1-866-237-3210 to help you access the resources you need.

 COPD (Chronic Obstructive Pulmonary Disease)

 Advance directives are legal documents that ensure your requests are fulfilled in the event you cannot make decisions for yourself.
 Advance directives can come in the form of a Health Care Proxy, a Living Will or a Do Not Resuscitate (DNR) Order.
 These documents can instruct what care you wish to be given under certain circumstances, and/or they can authorize a particular family member or friend to make decisions on your behalf.